jfrog/log-analytics-datadog/README.md

 ````text
 cd fluentd-1.11.0-linux-x86_64
 ````

-Run the fluentd wrapper with one argument pointed to the `fluent.conf.*` file configured above in the [Fluentd Configuration for Datadog](#fluentd-configuration-for-datadog) section.
+Configure `fluent.conf.*` according to the instructions mentioned in [Fluentd Configuration for Datadog](#fluentd-configuration-for-datadog) section and then run the fluentd wrapper with one argument pointed to the `fluent.conf.*` file configured.

 ````text
 ./fluentd $JF_PRODUCT_DATA_INTERNAL/fluent.conf.<product_name>